KOTOR-Community-Portal/mod-builds/content/k2/validated/spoiler-free_mobile.md

 **Author:** Markus Ramikin

-**Description:** This mod allows you to kill the Ithorian on Citadel Staton you were previously only able to save.
+**Description:** This mod allows you to kill a random Ithorian you were previously only able to save.

 **Category & Tier:** Immersion / 3 - Suggested